 “Many don’t see the human element to FDOT,” Frady said, “but while our facilities aren’t ones you can talk to, they can show our solidarity with citizens.”

-Transportation officials already programed the lighting under the John Ringling Causeway in Sarasota to brighten the structure in red, white and blue.
+Transportation officials already programmed the lighting under the John Ringling Causeway in Sarasota to brighten the structure in red, white and blue.

 FDOT will also lighten the pedestrian bridge over International Speedway Boulevard in Daytona Beach, as will an art feature and tunnel connecting Interstate-95 and the ISB.